History Of Oman - All About How The First Arab Nation Came to Being

 However, soon after Sa’id died in 1856, the area was divided between his two sons due to their rivalry.
 One became the Sultan of Zanzibar while the other ruled Oman.
 This division, therefore, broke the link of Oman and Zanzibar.

 In 1938, a new Sultan, Said bin Taimur gained control of Oman.
 However, due to his beliefs and conservative ways, Said was against change and segregated Oman from the world.
 This affected the country’s economy tremendously, as Oman fell into poverty.
 Illiteracy and infant mortality rates soared, and the population started rebelling against the Sultan.
 The unrest settled once Said’s son, Qaboos captured the throne and banished his father to London, where he lived until his death.
+This marked a crucial point in the history of Oman.

 After Sultan Qaboos seized the throne, the country’s economy boomed.
 He changed the nation’s name to the Sultanate of Oman and strengthened the country as a whole.
 He modernized the economy and Oman began exporting oil.
 People’s quality of life improved vastly, while its social and cultural renaissance was set in motion.
 Oman’s oil revenue was invested in building schools, hospitals and national infrastructure.
 The country was finally able to take advantage of its trade location to further grow and improve its economy.

-History of Religion in Oman
+Religious History of Oman

 Oman welcomed the religion of Islam during the lifetime o the prophet Mohammed.
 In the 6th century, the two kings of Oman received a letter from Prophet Mohammed encouraging them to convert to his religion.
 The two kings, Abd and Jaifar studied and considered this, but were convinced quickly and converted.
 Soon, Islam was accepted with ease in Oman, without compulsion.
 This led the Prophet Mohammad to state “God’s mercy be on the people of Al Ghubaira (the people of Oman)… They have believed in me although they had not seen me.”

 Later, Abd and Jaifar expelled the Persians who had controlled both Muscat and Oman and were able to unite the Arabian tribes in the nation.
 Some 50 years after the death of Prophet Mohammad, a denomination of Islam was formed in Oman, called Ibadi.
 It predated both the Sunni and Shia dominations in both regions.
-Now, Oman is the only Muslim country in the world to have a majority of Ibadi population.
+Now, Oman is the only Muslim country in the world to have a majority of the Ibadi population.

 Ibadi is a major form of Islam that is still practised in Zanzibar and Oman.
 Ibadi differs from the greater denominations of Islam as they discard the practice of Qunut (certain standing positions for prayers).
 Moreover, they believe that God will not be present on the Day of Judgment.
 Furthermore, unlike Sunnis who believe that once in Hell, one will only stay there for a short amount of time, Ibadi believes that once in hell, one will remain there forever.
 For a long time, many Muslims refused to consider Ibadism as a part of Islam.
 However, in the 20th century, interactions between Ibadis and other Islamic communities increased.
 Ibadis, on the other hand, have always been united with other Muslims, even if they are non-Ibadis.

 Now, although officially an Islamic country, Oman accommodates all religious groups.
 There is a small community of Indian Hindu citizens that are made up of immigrants and foreign citizens, as well as a minuscule percentage of Christians.
 Most churches and temples in Oman have been built on land that was donated by the Sultan for non-Muslims to worship at.
+The history of Oman has come a long way but it has truthfully shaped the nation to the beautiful place it is now.